andszilagyi/chromosome_modeling/README.md

 There are two compile time `#define`-able code options `FEATURE_NO_MUT` for no mutation and `FEATURE_NO_ASSORT` for a decreased assortment load, giving a total of 4 valid combinations.
 It's possible to choose between various predefined replication activities stored in the `replaTbl` table.

+To build the program under linux or any compatible system using the GCC toolchain, issue the command `make` in the source directory.

-The command line has the following parameters in this fixed order: `D SD mu randomSeed`
+The command line has the following parameters in this fixed order: `D SD mu randomSeed` (For the meaning of these parameters, please see the model description in the article.)

 If the command line is empty, the default values are the following:
 ```